flux-framework/flux-core/doc/man1/common/job-other-run.rst

     the job shell, so this option is not useful unless the total number of nodes and tasks per node are known at job submission time.

+   hostfile:FILE
+    Assign tasks in order to hosts as they appear in FILE.
+FILE should have one or more lines each of which contains a host name or RFC 29 Hostlist string.
+Each host assigned to the job must appear in the hostfile and be assigned the same number of tasks as the default taskmap from the shell.
+If there are less hosts in the hostfile than tasks in the job, then the list of hosts will be reused.

    However, shell plugins may provide other task mapping schemes, so check the current job shell configuration for a full list of supported taskmap schemes.